Folding seat

-A folding seat is a seat that folds away so as to occupy less space.
+A folding seat (or a Tip Up Seat) is a seat that folds away, or tips up automatically, so as to occupy less space.
+These are often found in public spaces, installed on public vehicles and waiting rooms to ensure unused seats create additional space.

 When installed on a transit bus, it makes room for a wheelchair or two.
 When installed on a passenger car, it provides extra seating.

 In churches, it may have a projection called a misericord, which offers some support to a person standing in front when the seat is folded.

-Folding seats may also be found in stadiums, arenas, theaters, lecture halls and auditoriums to facilitate entry and exit.